bloomberg/memray/README.md

 ## Building from source

-If you wish to build Memray from a source you need the following binary dependencies in your system:
+If you wish to build Memray from source you need the following binary dependencies in your system:

 - libunwind